Beginnings and Endings

 to be less holy.

-In my mortal form, men believe I am flattered by propositions
+In mortal form, men believe I am flattered by propositions

-and pleased when they tell me what to do, who and what to love.
+and pleased when they tell me who and what to love.

-They think I am fulfilled when they try to force obedience,
+They think I am fulfilled when they force obedience,

-saying that what they want is what I must want –
+saying what they want is what I must want —

 Few in this drama guess the rage in my heart

-and the secret plotting I do to render the bullies harmless,
+and my secret plotting to render the bullies harmless,

 fighting each other to mutual defeat, shorn of luck.